Clark (musician): Albums Clarence Park was Clark's first release and debut full-length album, released on Warp Records in April 2001 under the artist name Chris Clark.Empty the Bones of You was Clark's second full-length, released on Warp Records in September 2003 under the artist name Chris Clark. Reviews noted that Clark had developed a more mature and distinctive voice, and The Mlik Factory described it as "consistent, mature and bloody captivating".Body Riddle was released on Warp Records in October 2006. The album marked a change in style for Clark, and featured the prominent use of live instrumentation, albeit highly processed. It was well received by critics, with Pitchfork giving it 8.5/10 and Almost Cool giving it 8/10.

 Clark's fourth full-length album, Turning Dragon, found Clark exploring a less organic and more mechanised sound, with Pitchfork declaring that it "takes a detour from Clark's ultimate goal of meshing man and machine into one seamless, clattering bundle" and "[it] finds the robots taking the upper hand".
 The album fared well with critics, with Pitchfork awarding it 8.2/10 and Resident Advisor giving it 4/5.
-It was released on Warp Records in March 2008.

-Totems Flare was released on Warp Records in July 2009.

-Iradelphic was released on Warp Records in April 2012.
+It was released on Warp Records in March 2008.Totems Flare was released on Warp Records in July 2009.Iradelphic was released on Warp Records in April 2012.
 The album was described by The Quietus as "less ethereal, more compact and cohesive" than earlier work.
-Clark himself commented "Iradelphic is some of the most heartfelt stuff I've ever done, and even though a lot of it is years old, it still really resonates with me."

-Feast/Beast was released on Warp Records in September 2013.
+Clark himself commented "Iradelphic is some of the most heartfelt stuff I've ever done, and even though a lot of it is years old, it still really resonates with me."Feast/Beast was released on Warp Records in September 2013.
 It predominantly features Clark's remixes of other artists' tracks, amongst them Nathan Fake, Battles, Nils Frahm and Letherette, but also features some reworks of Clark's tracks by other artists.

 His self-titled seventh studio album, Clark, was released on 3 November 2014 on Warp Records.
 The Last Panthers was released on Warp Records in March 2016.
 Death Peak was released on Warp Records in April 2017.
-Kiri Variations was released on 26 July 2019, via Throttle Records.
+Kiri Variations was released on 26 July 2019 on Throttle Records.
 Daniel Isn't Real was released on 3 December 2019, via Deutsche Grammophon.

+On 13 July 2022, Clark released a remastered version of Body Riddle, and announced the Body Double double album, consisting of Body Riddle and a new album of older material - 05-10.
+These were released on 30 September 2022.

+Clark's tenth album, Sus Dog (2023), was released on 26 May 2023 on Throttle Records.
+It was executive-produced by Thom Yorke, who acted as a mentor for Clark's vocals and contributed vocals and bass.

+On 1 December 2023, the album Cave Dog was released on Throttle Records, which Clark was working on while waiting for the release of Sus Dog.
+In addition to completely new tracks, it also contained new versions of songs that could be found on Sus Dog, which is why it functions as a companion album.